banding/Arduino-Repeater-Controller/README.md

 using the Letter codes listed at the end of the source code.
 There’s an audio control circuit suggestion, which you may find useful.
 Additionally there should be some type of debounce added to the COS input of the Arduino.
-Perhaps a cap and resistor to smooth out the COS transition.
+Perhaps a cap and resistor to smooth out the CAS transition.
 This interface will depend on the radio circuit being used.